e99 Online Shopping Mall

 Editorial Review

-This is the first major text to offer a truly comprehensive review of cognitive science in its fullest sense.
-Ranging from artificial intelligence models of neural processes and cognitive psychology to recent discursive and cultural theories, Rom Harré offers an original yet accessible integration of the field.
-At its core, this textbook addresses the question 'How can psychology become a science?'.
-The answer is based on a clear account of method and explanation in the natural sciences and how they can be adapted to psychological research.
+This is the first major textbook to offer a truly comprehensive review of cognitive science in its fullest sense.
+Ranging across artificial intelligence models and cognitive psychology through to recent discursive and cultural theories Rom Harré offers a breathtakingly original yet accessible integration of the field.
+At its core this textbook addresses the question "is psychology a science?" with a clear account of scientific method and explanation and their bearing on psychological research.

-Fluently written and well structured, this is an ideal text for students who want to gain a comprehensive view of the current state of the art with its seeming divergence into studies of meanings and studies of neurology.
-The book is divided into four basic modules, with suggestions for three lectures in each.
-The plan is related to the overall pattern of the semester programme.
-The reader is guided with helpful learning points, sections of study questions for review, and key readings for each chapter.
+Fluently written and well structured, this an ideal text for students.
+The book is divided into four basic modules, with three lectures in each; the reader is guided with helpful learning points, study and essay questions and key readings for each chapter.

 ...
 Read more